yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 ## Vector field

-We can assign a vector, say $\vec v$, to each point in the space $X$.
+We can assign a vector, say $V$, to each point in the space $X$.
 This is equivalent to functions of the form $f:X\rightarrow V=(V,\R,+,*)$; i.e., functions which map every point of the space $X$ into the vector space $V$.
 A vector field can be seen as arrows sprinkled on a manifold as shown in the left.
 Or it defines a map from a point to a curve on manifold as shown in the right.

 >  A point follows the direction of vector field moves at a "velocity" of the magnitude of the vector, tracing out a curve on the manifold.